DIY Tips for Hanging Picture Frames and Wall Décor

 - Always make sure that you are not nailing or drilling in an area on the wall where there is electrical wiring or other cables.
 If you hit metal, stop drilling or nailing.
 It may be the metal plate covering electrical or plumbing inside the walls.

 - Avoid drilling or nailing anywhere around electrical outlets

-- You can purchase an electric wire/cable finder fairly inexpensive at home improvement stores.
+- You can purchase an electric wire/cable finder for a fairly inexpensive price at home improvement stores.
 They even have types that detect wire/cables and studs.

 Hanging Very Light Weight Wall Art and Décor

 First see what kind of hanging hardware is on the back of the piece to be hung up.
-Most the the picture frames I have seen have the D type hangers on the back and on artwork etc. I have seen the sawtooth type hangers.
+Most the the picture frames I have seen have the D type hangers on the back.
+I have also seen the sawtooth type hangers.
 I have found that if the frame or art is super light, a small nail works just fine for any of these.
 I just usually try to drive the nail into the wall at an angle.
 I've never had any problems with it.

 There are metal picture hooks that you can buy and use as well.
 In my opinion, I don't think they are necessary for very light weight wall hangings but they are available.

-Sometimes the picture or art may have wire across the back and I've hung those on a small nail too without any trouble.
+Sometimes the picture or art may have a wire across the back and I've hung those on a small nail without any trouble.